kcho760/Finish-that-lyric/README.md

 Thursday: Morning will be reserved for deploying project to github pages.
 Afternoon presentation

 ## Bonus Features
-As there is a limited time for this project, there were a few features I would've prefered but would need more time for research and trials.
+As there is a limited time for this project, there were a few features I would've prefered but would need more time for research and tests.

 -recording audio clips as player input, parsing them into text form, and comparing against the answer.

--more spotify functionality.
+-spotify functionality.
 Adding songs you enjoyed to a list.
 Choosing genres.
+Listening to clip of lyrics